 We have two courses: Sleep Toolbox and TeamMyo.
 Sleep Toolbox is for ALL dental professionals looking to learn more about airway focused dentistry and treatment options to build a successful airway practice.
 Dentists, dental assistants, and dental hygienists who take this course will be eligible to take our certification exam to become certified Dental Airway Specialists.
 This course can also prepare those who wish to have an alternative airway career (outside of clinical myofunctional therapy) the skills and knowledge to be a valuable member of an airway or sleep practice in another role.
 Whereas TeamMyo is exclusively for dental hygienists who wish to become myofunctional therapists.

-Sleep toolbox is 12 weeks in length and Team Myo is running for 14 weeks this fall.
+Sleep toolbox is 12 weeks in length and Team Myo runs for 14 weeks.
 We meet once weekly via Zoom for lecture and then again for Q&A. Both meetings are approximately 1 hour in length and recorded for those who are unable to attend live.
 We give homework at the end of each lecture that helps you to implement the lesson concepts for that week and build either your initial practice or clinical skills.
 Overall, there is approximately 2.5 hours of weekly commitment involved in the courses.

 FAQ #6 Do I need to be certified?

 Certification is NOT required to practice myofunctional therapy.
 There are many more professionals practicing without certification than with.
 That being said, we do understand the value that many place on having certification and professional credentials.
-That is why with our TeamMyo course we offer graduates the option to take our certification exam to become certified Myofunctional Airway Specialists!
-Imagine having RDH and MAS both behind your name…
+That is why with our TeamMyo course we offer graduates the option to take our competency exam to prove your mastery of both clinical and didactic requirements for our Myofunctional Airway Specialist MAS™ certification!

 Tips to get a great head start